raspberrypilearning/cd-dice-roller/en/step_7.md

 --- /task ---

-Now you should be able to select some dice and if you click the new button it should save the selected dice and reroll the others.
-Below I select my sixes from the first roll and reroll the others to try and get some more!
+Now you should be able to select some dice and if you click the new button, it should save the selected dice and reroll the others.
+In the below example, the user selects the sixes from the first roll and rerolls the other dice to try to get some more!

 Select Dice             |  Reroll but keep selected dice :-------------------------:|:-------------------------: